Kid-friendly Cauliflower Mac 'n Cheese Recipe - Sticky Fingers Cooking

 • Pasta and cheese recipes were first in 14th century Italian and medieval English cookbooks.
 A more modern recipe was found in a 1769 English housekeeping book.
 So how did macaroni and cheese become such a popular American dish?
 The prevailing story involves Thomas Jefferson, the third US president.
 Is it way too gouda to be true?!

-• The story says that Thomas encountered macaroni and cheese when he traveled to Paris and northern Italy in the 1700s.
+• The story says that Jefferson encountered macaroni and cheese when he traveled to Paris and northern Italy in the 1700s.
 He sketched the pasta and took detailed notes on how to make it.
 Then, in 1793, he sent an American ambassador all the way to Paris just to purchase a pasta machine so he could make his own macaroni.
 After a year of waiting, the device was finally brought back to Jefferson, and guess what?
 It didn't work!

 • But Jefferson did not give up.
 He started importing dried macaroni pasta and Parmesan cheese from Italy to serve at his dinner parties at his home in Virginia.
 In 1802, Jefferson served the very first macaroni and cheese dish at a state dinner, which he named "a pie called macaroni."
 It was considered an exotic and fancy meal.
 As far as we know, this was the first time anyone in North America ate mac 'n cheese.